 Background

 The historical Beth-El Temple, centrally located on the corner of Ruckle and 34th Streets in the Mapleton-Fall Creek (MFC) neighborhood, represents a unique opportunity to at once eliminate blight, establish a new community anchor, and preserve a landmark building that has contributed to the spiritual and cultural life of the Mapleton-Fall Creek neighborhood for generations.
 The temple served as the house of worship for Beth-El Zedeck Congregation from 1924 to 1958 and has subsequently served other Jewish and Christian congregations, most recently being used for worship by Deeper Life Christian Church.
 Now abandoned, the temple is rapidly approaching a state of significant disrepair and blight due to long deferred maintenance.
-However, many of the historical features from the Congregation Beth-El remain intact and the building is in a position to be stabilized, renovated, and repurposed.
+However, many of the historical features from the Congregation Beth-El remain intact, and the building is in a position to be stabilized, renovated, and repurposed.
 In addition to preserving and celebrating this piece of Jewish history, adaptive reuse of the former Congregation Beth-El Temple will help to further stabilize the community and encourage additional investment in this revitalizing neighborhood.
+Replace with “as this neighborhood is revitalized,” or “in this resurging neighborhood” or something?

 Progress to Date